 Through Graduate Medical Education, Greenville Health System (GHS) strives to provide an environment where the best and brightest medical professionals can thrive in their careers and help us advance the art and science of health care in Upstate South Carolina and beyond.

-GHS has eight ACGME accredited medical residency programs and five fellowship programs and is the training site for 67 third and fourth year medical students from the University of South Carolina School of Medicine.
+GHS has eight ACGME accredited medical residency programs and seven fellowship programs and is the training site for 217 residents and fellows.

 GHS Medical Residency Programs